kmesh-net/website/docs/community/feature-lifecycle.md

 Support for the feature will not be stopped without 2 minor releases notice and will be present in at least next 2 minor releases.

-The feature will have very less bugs.
+The feature will have few bugs.

 The feature will not induce bugs in other APIs/Features if enabled.